-Could you comment on this, and what the interplay is between
+Could you comment on this, and what the interplay is between dispute settlement and negotiations?

 Professor JACKSON.
 Yes, Mr. Chairman.
 You put your finger on a problem that has perplexed me and that I alluded to in my talk, and on which I have written.